hearhellacopters/tex-decoder/README.md

 ## Unswizzler

-Unswizzle data.
-Based on an xbox function.
-Only works for color profiles with pixels the size of 1, 2 or 4 btyes.
+Unswizzle, untile or mortonize data.
 Source must be Uint8Array or Buffer.
 Returns the same type.

 <table>
 <thead>